01-edu/public/subjects/devops/cloud-design/README.md

 ### Roleplay

-To further enhance the learning experience and assess your knowledge, a roleplay question session will be included as part of the Cloud-Design Project.
-This section will involve your answering a series of questions in a simulated real-world scenario, where you will assume the role of a Cloud engineer explaining your solution to a team or a stakeholder.

 To enhance the learning experience and assess your knowledge, a roleplay question session will be included as part of the Cloud-Design Project.
 This section will involve answering a series of questions in a simulated real-world scenario where you assume the role of a Cloud engineer explaining your solution to a team or stakeholder.

 The goal of the roleplay question session is to: